 Do you ever find yourself struggling to hit a decent balance between all the activities and responsibilities you have on your plate and the energy you have to actually do all those things?
 Heavens knows I do, and I know plenty of others who do as well.
 The frustration we experience creeps into our language – we calk about being “crazy busy”, or describe ourselves using various synonyms for “stressed out”, or when someone asks how we’re doing we launch into a litany of everything on our plate.

 The way we describe and detail our goals is revealing, and when we’re always talking about how burned out we are, it can make it difficult for us to really connect or engage with others in work and life.
-And during the hectic period of early autumn (Back to school!
-Annual report time!
-Meetings and Conferences!
-Various upcoming holidays!), now seems like a great time to sit down with someone who knows all about achieving that work-life-energy balance…and who know how to get us thinking and speaking more clearly about our own energy and goals.
+Now seems like a great time to sit down with someone who knows all about achieving that work-life-energy balance…and who know how to get us thinking and speaking more clearly about our own energy and goals.

 Dear reader, I’m delighted to bring you a fun, insightful, incisive Talk Shop interview with stress management expert Michelle Cederberg!